00AbhiChaunhan00/Excel-Sales-Analytics-Report/README.md

 # 👨‍💻 About This Project

-This project was completed as part of my Data Analytics learning journey to strengthen practical Excel reporting skills and understand how managers and business stakeholders analyze sales performance using real-world business reports.
+This project was completed as part of my Data Analytics learning journey to strengthen practical Excel reporting skills and understand how managers and business stakeholders analyze sales performance using real-world business reports

 ---